trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

                 {\sum_b V_b W_{ab}}
 ```

-is evaluated with consistently normalized, same-phase neighbors only: summing oppositely
+is evaluated with consistently normalized normals.
+Normals from unlike `color_value`s are
-oriented normals across unlike `color_value`s would create spurious curvature at exactly
+reoriented into the target phase before entering the divergence stencil, while neighboring
-planar interfaces, and neighboring systems may store unnormalized gradients (for example
+systems may store unnormalized gradients (for example with Akinci surface tension).
+Both
-with Akinci surface tension).
-Both the numerator and the denominator are accumulated over
+the numerator and denominator are accumulated over all interacting systems before division,
-all interacting systems before the division is performed once, so the result does not
-depend on system ordering or on how one physical phase is partitioned into systems.
-The
+so the result does not depend on system ordering or on how one physical phase is partitioned
-same procedure also applies to interpolated surface activity: interpolation points are
+into systems.
+A planar two-phase interface therefore converges toward zero curvature under
+refinement.
+Interpolated surface activity uses the same boundary-contact, minimum-support,
-rejected by the identical minimum-support and `ideal_density_threshold` criteria used for
-particles, so sparse or under-resolved regions are inactive in interpolated output, too.
+and `ideal_density_threshold` criteria as particles, so sparse or under-resolved regions are

-A planar two-phase interface retains a small ``\mathcal{O}(1/h)`` discretization artifact
-from the one-sided colorfield divergence, the same mechanism present at single-phase free
-surfaces.
-Its magnitude stays far below the corresponding single-phase free-surface
-artifact.
+inactive in interpolated output, too.

 ```@autodocs
 Modules = [TrixiParticles]